-In the years I’ve spent researching and writing about birth and newborns, I’ve interviewed doctors, midwives, health care professionals, nonprofit administrators, government officials, corporate employees, new parents, and dozens of others.
+When obstetricians hate homebirth midwives birth becomes less safe for everyone.
+In the years I’ve spent researching and writing about birth and newborns, I’ve interviewed medical doctors, neonatologists, midwives, health care professionals of all stars and stripes, nonprofit administrators, government officials, corporate employees, pregnant couples, new parents, and hundreds of others.

-• The government official (who spoke to me off the record) who publicly and vociferously advocates for vaccines and has published peer-reviewed scholarly articles about the benefits of childhood vaccination but who privately chose not to vaccinate his youngest child.
+• The government official (speaking off the record) who publicly and vociferously advocates for vaccines and has published peer-reviewed scholarly articles about the benefits of childhood vaccination but who privately chose not to vaccinate their youngest.

-• The second-time mom whose baby was breech and was “not allowed” a trial of labor by her obstetrician.
-After the Cesarean birth she got methicillin-resistant Staphylococcus aureus (MRSA), a hospital-acquired infection that almost killed her, leaving her so sick she couldn’t hold her baby for months.
+• The second-time mom whose baby was breech and whose obstetrician did “not allow her” a trial of labor.
+After the Cesarean birth she got methicillin-resistant Staphylococcus aureus (MRSA).
+This hospital-acquired infection almost killed her, leaving her so sick she couldn’t hold her baby for months.

 • The second-time birthing woman whose obstetrician—who had been paged more than a dozen times and showed up in a Tie-dye shirt with wet hair—cut an episiotomy so long Grandma, who was watching the birth, told her later she was “horrified.”
 It took weeks for this mom to be able to urinate without extreme pain.
 Two years later, when I interviewed her, she told me things still “don’t feel right” down there.

-• The third-time healthy young mom who would like to have a vaginal birth after cesarean but who cannot find a doctor anywhere in her state who will even let her try.
+• The third-time healthy young mom who would like to have a vaginal birth after cesarean but who can’t find a doctor anywhere in her state who will even “let her” try.
 Too afraid to have a home birth and wanting to be in the hospital in case something goes amiss with the VBAC, she has been bullied into accepting a scheduled C-section.

-Julia, a homebirth midwife in California, brought her client, who was in active labor, to the hospital because she was worried.
-This third-time mom—a healthy, albeit overweight, 32-year-old hoping for a vaginal birth after a previous C-section—was becoming exhausted and possibly dehydrated.
+Julia is a homebirth midwife in California.
+She brought her client, who was in active labor, to the hospital because she was worried.

 An experienced homebirth midwife, Julia was concerned about the mom and about the baby, who she thought might be in distress.